+- (2) Feature Selection.
+Calculate the weighted error sum of each weak classifier and select the best learner (a.k.a. the best feature) that produces the minimum error. - (3) Weight Updating.
+Update weights using the same method proposed in AdaBoost [Freund and Schapire 1995]: increase the weights of incorrectly classified examples and decrease the weights of correctly classified examples.
+The incorrectly classified examples will have more chances of being chosen in the next iteration when calculating the weighted error sum in step 2.
+Hence, the next selected feature concentrates more on the mistakes made by the earlier features.
+The key advantage of the Boost algorithm is that the weights encode the classification results of the previous features and this information is used to select the next best feature.

+ALGORITHM 2: Naive: A naive greedy algorithm for feature selection and classification

+Require:
-(1) Given crater candidates $(\widehat{x_1}, y_1), \ldots, (\widehat{x_n}, y_n)$ where $y_i = 0, 1, i = 1, \ldots, n$

-(c) or on-crater and crater examples respectively.
-(2) Initialize weights w_i = 1/2m if y_i = 0, w_i = 1/2l if y_i = 1, where m and l are the number of non-crater and crater examples respectively.
-1: Normalize the weight, w{t,i} = w{t,i}/(∑{j=1}^m w{t,j}), i = 1,...,n

-- so that w_t is a probability distribution. - 2: Select the best t (t = 1, ..., T) weak classifiers with respect to the weighted error

-$\epsilon_t = \sum_i w_i |h(\hat{x_i}, f, p, \theta) - y_i|,$ For each feature, f, train a classifier h, which is restricted to using a single feature.

-- 3: Define $h_t(\hat{x}) = h(\hat{x}, f_t, p_t, \theta_t)$ where $\hat{x}, f_t, p_t, \theta_t$ are the minimizers of ε_t , and $t=1,\ldots,T.$
+(1) Given crater candidates (x̂1, y1),...,(x̂n, y_n) where y_i = 0, 1, i = 1, ..., n for non-crater and crater examples respectively.
+(2) Initialize weights w_i = 1/2m if y_i = 0, w_i = 1/2 if y_i = 1, where m and l are the number of non-crater and crater examples respectively.
+1: Normalize the weight, w{t,i} = mw{t,i}/∑n{j=1}w{t,j}, i = 1, ..., n so that w_t is a probability distribution.
+2: Select the best t (t = 1, ..., T) weak classifiers with respect to the weighted error ε_t = ∑i w_i|h(x̂i, f, p, θ) - y_i|, For each feature, f, train a classifier h, which is restricted to using a single feature.
+3: Define h_t(x̂) = h(x̂, f_t, p_t, θ_t) where x̂, f_t, p_t, θ_t are the minimizers of ε_t, and t = 1, ..., T. 4: β_t = ε_t/(1-ε_t).
+5: The final strong classifier is: h(x̂) = {1 ∑{t=1}^T α_th_t(x̂) ≥ μ∑{t=1}^T α_t α_t where α_t = ln 1/β_t and μ is a user-defined threshold.

-- β_t = ^{ε_t}/{1-ε_t}.

-The final strong classifier is:

-$$h(\widehat{x}) = \begin{cases} 1 \sum{t=1}^{T} \alpha_t h_t(\widehat{x}) \ge \mu \sum{t=1}^{T} \alpha_t \\ \vdots \end{cases}$$ where $\alpha_t = ln \frac{1}{\beta_t}$ and μ is a user-defined threshold.

 As depicted in Algorithm 1, steps 2-4 are used for Weak Classifier Learning and Feature Selection, and step 5 is for Weight Update.
-The number of craters is usually less than the number of non-craters.
+The number of craters is usually less than the number of noncraters.
 The initial weight of each training instances is designed to cope with imbalance data by using different group average weights in the positive and negative classes, respectively.
-The weights of positive examples are not necessarily the same as those of negative examples, whereas every positive example (a true crater) in the training set has the same weight and every negative example (a non-crater) shares the same weight.
+The weights of positive examples are not necessarily the same as those of negative examples, whereas every positive example (a true crater) in the training set has the same weight and every negative example (a noncrater) shares the same weight.